pr04igor/bachelors-qualification-work/README.md

 # Bug Tracker

 This project is a web-based bug tracking system designed to help teams manage and track software issues efficiently.
-It includes both a frontend built with React and a backend powered by Node.js and Express, using MongoDB as the database.
+It allows users to register, log in, add bugs, and track their status.

 ## Technologies Used